jails-org/Packages/README.md

->A `realm` containing a curated list of great packages found on github plus some official packages developed for `Jails`.
+>A Realm containing a curated list of great packages found on github plus some official packages developed for Jails.

 ## Jails Official Packages
 - [arch](arch)